'Lorax' beats Disney Mars epic at box office

 LOS ANGELES Dr. Seuss movie "The Lorax" stayed firmly planted at No. 1 on box office charts over the weekend, easily trumping the debut of Walt Disney Co's expensive sci-fi flick "John Carter."

-The animated "Lorax" notched its second win in a row with $39.1 million (24.9 million pounds) in U.S. and Canadian ticket sales from Friday through Sunday, according to studio estimates released on Sunday.
+The animated "Lorax" notched its second win in a row with $39.1 million in U.S. and Canadian ticket sales from Friday through Sunday, according to studio estimates released on Sunday.

 "John Carter" opened in second place with $30.6 million, a low number for a hoped-for blockbuster.
 While the 3D space adventure grossed more than double that amount overseas, Disney is left with a big hole to fill just to break even.
 The film cost an estimated $250 million to produce, plus tens of millions more to market.